Miguelburitica/Miguelburitica/README.md

 ## I'm an Uncle, Developer, and Dreamer!!

-- 🌱 I’m currently learning everything
+- 🌱 Currently I’m becoming a fullstack developer.
-- 👯 I’m looking to collaborate with anyone ready to do magic with me
+- 👯 I’m looking to collaborate with anyone ready to do magic with me.
 - 🥅 2021 Goals: learn web development, upgrade my english speaking skills and meet new people.
-- ⚡ Fun fact: I love play football with my friends, watch movies/series and listen music
+- ⚡ Fun fact: I love play football with my friends, watch movies/series and listen music.

 ### Connect with me: